 Once you receive proper debt validation which must be proof from the original creditor, the debt collector may resume collection activities.
 Some debt collectors may send you a letter stating some nonsense like “we have contacted the original creditor and verified you owe the debt.”
 This is not proper debt validation.
 Even if you receive an itemization of the debt, this does not constitute proper debt validation either.

-According to the Federal Trade Commission debt collectors cannot engage in the following practices:
+Debt collectors cannot engage in the following practices:

 Harassment.
 Debt collectors may not harass, oppress, or abuse you or any third parties they contact.
 For example, they may not: